 If you simply want your students to know about us, we can come to your class to present a brief review of Writing Center services.

 If you feel you would like a workshop, please read through our guidelines carefully, then submit your workshop request.
-Since customization takes time, it is important that we have at least two weeks notice.
+It is important that we have at least two weeks notice to provide a workshop for you.

 Workshops & Presentations